A Call For Change

 Yeah, every year.
 And that's a price.

 It's worth it.
-He said, it's literally in quotations.
+He said, it's literally in quotations, it's worth it.

 And all I thought about was, Charlie, your kid, your daughter,